 - a geneticist (who screens patients for craniofacial syndromes and helps parents and adult patients understand the chances of having more children with these conditions);

 - a nurse (who helps with feeding problems and provides ongoing supervision of the child’s health);

 - an otolaryngologist (an “ear nose and throat” doctor, or “ENT”);

 - a pediatrician (to monitor overall health and development);

-- a psychologist or other mental health specialist (to support the family and assess any adjustment problems);
+- a psychologist, social worker, or other mental health specialist (to support the family and assess any adjustment problems);

 - a speech-language pathologist (who assesses not only speech but also feeding problems);